kataras/build-a-better-web-together/template-engines.md

 Most examples are written for the HTML Template Engine(default and built'n template engine for iris) but works for the rest of the engines also.

+You will see first the template file's code, after the main.go code

 ** HTML Template Engine, and general **